With the UK back in the third coronavirus lockdown, getting your hands on a food delivery slot can be like gold dust.

 Tesco's CEO Dave Lewis previously said: "We were given an initial list of 110,000 clinically and socially isolated people by the Government.
 From these, we were able to match 75,000 existing customers and we’ve already contacted them to let them know we’re making home delivery slots immediately available to them.
 As we receive more data from Government, we’ll make even more slots available."

-Since then, the website states the supermarket has more than doubled the number of home delivery and Click+Collect slots to 1.5 million each week to help vulnerable customers.
+Since last year, the website states the supermarket has more than doubled the number of home delivery and Click+Collect slots to 1.5 million each week to help vulnerable customers.

 Tesco has contacted its vulnerable customers